Majors, Minors, Concentrations, Certificates & Other Programs

 - Minor: Chemistry

-- Certification: NJ Teaching Credentials with B.S. in Chemistry: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Chemistry (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.S. in Chemistry: Early Childhood Education (P–3), Elementary Education (K–6) with option for Science Middle School Endorsement, and Teacher of Chemistry (K–12), each with Teacher of Students with Disabilities Endorsement.

 - Bachelor of Arts